jeff1evesque/machine-learning/README.md

 In this project, the default MariaDB database configurations (i.e. host, username, password) can be found in [`config.py`](https://github.com/jeff1evesque/machine-learning/blob/master/python/config.py).
 Specifically, the `Database` class in `config.py`, contains methods that allow further customization.

-By default, the username `authenticated`, and corresponding password `password` is used to access SVM related data in the MariaDB database.
+By default, the username `authenticated`, and corresponding password `password` is used to access the SVM database.
 Therefore, remember to create the corresponding SQL user with sufficient privileges:

 ```sql
 $ mysql -u root -p